carlosoravia/carlosoravia/README.md

   </ul>
 </p>

-<h2 style="color:#BF2124;">Sites i've workied on</h2>
+## Sites i've workied on
 <p>
   <ul>
-    <li><a style="color: #0ABAB5;" href="https://www.duelune.com/" target="_blank">duelune.com/</a>: for this site i've developed the entire front-end from an UX/UI develeped from an external team, my role on this projectt was to follow the screenshots given by the other team and nothing more.
+    <li><a href="https://www.duelune.com" target="_blank">duelune.com/</a>: for this site i've developed the entire front-end from an UX/UI develeped from an external team, my role on this projectt was to follow the screenshots given by the other team and nothing more.
       <br>
       I used Tiwig as engine template (PHP based) with a CSM for special offers or other dynamic contents.
       <br>